-Under the act, regardless of when the delinquent child was classified a juvenile offender registrant, upon the expiration of a specified period of time (see the second succeeding paragraph), a delinquent child who has been classified a juvenile offender registrant generally may petition the judge who made the classification, or that judge's successor in office, to do one of the following (R.C.
-2152.85(A)):
+Under the bill, regardless of when the delinquent child was classified a juvenile offender registrant, upon the expiration of a specified period of time (see the second succeeding paragraph), a delinquent child who has been classified a juvenile offender registrant generally may petition the judge who made the classification, or that judge's successor in office, to do one of the following:

-- (1) If the order containing the juvenile offender registrant classification also includes a determination that the delinquent child is a tier III sex offender/child-victim offender, to enter, as applicable, an order that contains a determination that reclassifies the child as either a tier II sex offender/child-victim offender or a tier I sex offender/child-victim offender, the reason or reasons for that reclassification, and a determination that the child remains a juvenile offender registrant, or an order that contains a determination that the child no longer is a juvenile offender registrant and no longer has a duty to comply with the SORN Law's requirements. - (2) If the order containing the juvenile offender registrant classification also includes a determination that the delinquent child is a tier II sex offender/child-victim offender, to enter, as applicable, an order that contains a determination that reclassifies the child as a tier I sex offender/child-victim offender, the reason or reasons for that reclassification, and a determination that the child remains a juvenile offender registrant, or an order that contains a determination that the child no longer is a juvenile offender registrant and no longer has a duty to comply with the SORN Law's requirements. - (3) If the order containing the juvenile offender registrant classification also includes a determination that the delinquent child is a tier I sex offender/child-victim offender, to enter an order that contains a determination that the child no longer is a juvenile offender registrant and no longer has a duty to comply with the SORN Law's requirements.
+(1) If the order containing the juvenile offender registrant classification also is a tier III sex offender/child-victim offender, to enter, as applicable, an order that contains a determination that reclassifies the child as either a tier II sex offender/child-victim offender or a tier I sex offender/child-victim offender, the reason or reasons for that reclassification, and a determination that the child remains a juvenile offender registrant, or an order that contains a determination that the child no longer is a juvenile offender registrant and no longer has a duty to comply with the SORN Law's requirements.

+(2) If the order containing the juvenile offender registrant classification also is a tier II sex offender/child-victim offender, to enter, as applicable, an order that contains a determination that reclassifies the child as a tier I sex offender/child-victim offender, the reason or reasons for that reclassification, and a determination that the child remains a juvenile offender registrant, or an order that contains a determination that the child no longer is a juvenile offender registrant and no longer has a duty to comply with the SORN Law's requirements.

+(3) If the order containing the juvenile offender registrant classification also is a tier I sex offender/child-victim offender, to enter an order that contains a determination that the child no longer is a juvenile offender registrant and no longer has a duty to comply with the SORN Law's requirements.